-- 1. Check that the blower motor speed terminal block is set to the proper cooling speed.
-Refer to the unit wiring diagram. - Check to see that clean, properly sized field supplied air filters are installed in the return air duct. - 3.
-Inspect the inside of the unit to be sure that all wires are in place and all tools, etc. are removed.

-4. Replace all service access panels.
+- Check that the blower motor speed terminal block is set to the proper cooling speed.
+Refer to the unit wiring diagram and the various airflow tables in the Technical Support Manual. - Check to see that clean, properly sized field supplied air filters are installed in the return air duct. - Inspect the inside of the unit to be sure that all wires are in place and all tools, etc. are removed. - 4.
+Replace all service access panels.

 Check the unit's operation as outlined in the following instructions.
 If any unusual sparking, odors or noises are encountered, shut OFF electric power immediately.
-Recheck for wiring errors, or obstructions in or near blower motors.
+Recheck for wiring errors or obstructions in or near blower motors.